quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

 :::

 The vector `y` is the solver variable.
-It is the object passed to linear mixing or Anderson mixing.
+It is the state passed to the SCF optimizer.

 This is a linear SCF-variable space, not the full physical density-matrix manifold.
 It does not enforce positivity, trace constraints beyond the fixed-filling density solve, or density-matrix representability.